atomix/atomix/README.md

 simple Raft based leader election implementation allows users to elect a leader within a resource cluster and then use Copycat's messaging and remote execution features to react on that leader election.

+Note that the leader election resource type simply wraps the resource `Cluster` based `LeaderElection` API.
+In reality, all Copycat resources participate in elections, and resource elections can be accessed via each respective resource's `Cluster`.

 ### Creating a leader election

 To create a `LeaderElection` via the `Copycat` API, add the `LeaderElectionConfig` to your `CopycatConfig`.